-While the trout was in it’s grilling stages, we closed the lid and went just inside to throw the mushrooms into the pan and prepare the Mushroom Wine Sauce which takes less than ten minutes before its readied.
+While the trout was in it’s grilling stages, we closed the lid and went just inside to throw the mushrooms into the pan and prepare the Mushroom Wine Sauce which took around ten minutes.

 We used a combined batch of crimini and shiitake mushrooms providing a tasty earthy flavor mixed with lemon, white wine and the butter.
 You know what they say everything is better with butter.
 Or is that bacon?
 Either way we’ve got both ingredients covered.

-It hardly gets better than ‘stream to table,’ well besides the big ole smile of satisfaction in having provided the day’s meal, and, of course, proving, that this is no fish tale.
+It hardly gets better than ‘stream to table,’ well besides the big ole’ smile of satisfaction in having provided the day’s meal, and, of course, proving, this is no fish tale.

 - 4-5 pound trout, gutted, cleaned

 - 25 fresh clipped thyme sprigs, more or less, washed, kept whole, plus a couple for garnish

 - 12-15 fresh clipped oregano sprigs, washed, kept whole